 These traps are my favorite.
 I even put together a list of the best humane mouse traps.
 I don’t enjoy killing mice since they’re somewhat cute, so when I had to get rid of them, I simply caught them and released them in the nearby park.
 By nearby, I mean about 3 miles away.

-What happens next to these mice is not uncertain.
+What happens next to these mice is not certain.
 Some will be eaten by predators such as hawks or snakes, others might be run over by cars, and the remainder might nest elsewhere and live a normal mouse life.

 Although not technically a trap, it is used to kill mice.
 It is essentially just a really delicious mouse food which kills them when they consume it.
 I would advise staying away from these because the mice will die a slow and painful death, and worst of all, they’ll probably die inside your walls which might stink for a week or two.